-- Official final examination results will be published within fifteen (15) working days after the examination date in the Student Portal, unless decided otherwise by the UM Executive Board or the SBE Board and will be announced on the UM website and/or MySBE Intranet. - On behalf of the SBE Board, the Education and Exams Office records examination results.
-This list is published on the Student Portal.
+- Official final examination results will be published within fifteen (15) working days after the examination date in the Student Portal, unless decided otherwise by the UM Executive Board or the SBE Board, in which case this will be announced on MySBE Intranet. - 2.
+On behalf of the SBE Board, the Education and Exams Office records examination results.
+These results are published on the Student Portal.
 Students registered at the SBE have electronic access to their own records.
-Students can request a transcript of their records at the SBE Information desk or via Surfyourself.
+Students can request a transcript of their records at the SBE Information desk or via AskSBE.